Paid Public Sector Placements

 Can I get a training allowance?

-You will be entitled to receive a wage set at the Living Wage amount per hour - currently £8.33 (June 2017).
-This will be reviewed each year.
+You will be entitled to receive a wage set at the Scottish Living Wage.